Skip to content

 Options

 On-chain options are a smaller but growing segment.
-Lyra (on Arbitrum and Optimism) offers European-style options with market-making bots.
+Derive (formerly Lyra) offers European-style options with market-making bots.
 Premia offers American-style options with a peer-to-pool model.
 The main issue is thin depth.
 Good options pricing needs deep, active market makers.
 Spreads on DeFi options are wider than on Deribit (the top CEX for crypto options).
 The gap is closing, but it is still there.

 Structured Products and Yield Derivatives

 Structured products wrap trading strategies into simple vault deposits.
-Ribbon Finance (now Aevo, which also has a perps book) built the first of these.
-Users put assets in a vault.
-The vault runs covered calls or cash-secured puts.
-Users earn yield from option sales.
-The vaults make options easy for people who do not trade options on their own.
+Ribbon Finance built the first of these before folding into Aevo.
+Users put assets in a vault that runs covered calls or cash-secured puts and earn yield from the option sales.
+The model's risk showed in December 2025, when Aevo's legacy Ribbon vaults were exploited for about $2.7 million through an oracle precision gap and shut down.
+Vaults make options easy, but you inherit the full smart contract risk of the wrapper.

 Pendle has built a big niche in yield products.
 It lets users trade the future yield of DeFi positions.
 Each yield-bearing token splits into a base part and a yield part.
 You can bet on or hedge yield rates.
 That is like rate products in old finance -- a huge market just starting to form on-chain.